Local page

 None of these problems mean a team is failing.
 They are normal growing pains for owner-led organizations.

-What this work looks like in practice
+What operational clarity looks like in practice

-Fokaos focuses on the operating structure underneath that flow: clearer ownership, steadier onboarding, stronger handoffs, and communication rhythms the team can actually use.
+The work centers on the operating structure underneath that flow: clearer ownership, steadier onboarding, stronger handoffs, and communication rhythms the team can actually use.

 The goal